mozilla/shield-study-rappor/README.md

 1. `about:debugging > [load temporary addon] > choose `dist/addon.xpi`
 2. `tools > Web Developer > Browser Toolbox`.

+### Description of the files

+- `HomepageStudy.jsm`: implements the logic to extract the eTLD+1 from the preference and apply RAPPOR.
+- `TelemetryRappor.jsm`: implements the RAPPOR algorithm and the related utility functions.
+- `StudyUtils.jsm`: miscellaneous SHIELD utils.
+- `bootstrap.js`: contains addon specific boilerplate code.

 ### Description of architecture